keyboardio/Kaleidoscope-KeyLogger/README.md

  [st:experimental]: https://img.shields.io/badge/experimental----black.png?style=flat&colorA=dfb317&colorB=494e52

-The `KeyLogger` plugin, as the name suggests, implements a key logger for the Keyboardio firmware.
+The `KeyLogger` plugin, as the name suggests, implements a key logger for the Kaleidoscope firmware.
 It logs the row and column of every key press and release, along with the event, and the layer number, in a format that is reasonably easy to parse, to the Serial interface.